nalipireddy143/aws_demo_codepipeline/README.md

-# Sample Application for AWS DevOps Course
+# Sample Application for AWS Code_Pipeline for Demo.

 #updated this file